n00b007/pizzapi/README.rst

 1. install python3
 2. download this repository
 3. install the requirements of the repository `pip install -r requirements.txt`
-4. start a python3 interpreter inside of the folder called pizzapy
+4. start a python3 interpreter inside of the folder called pizzapy, so it will be in the PYTHONPATH
-5. have fun
+5. import pizzapy and if it works, great !

 Description